tajawal/fuel-mongodb-odm/README.md

-h1.
-Mongodb ODM
+## Mongodb ODM

-This is a port of Colin Mollenhour's "Mongodb PHP ODM":https://github.com/colinmollenhour/mongodb-php-odm from Kohana to Fuelphp
+This is a port of Colin Mollenhour's "Mongodb PHP ODM":https://github.com/colinmollenhour/mongodb-php-odm

-h2.
-Overview
+### Overview

 Mongodb ODM is a simple object wrapper for the Mongo PHP driver classes which makes using Mongo in your PHP application more like ORM, but _without_ the suck.

-h2.
-Design Principles
+### Design Principles

 * *Don't become overly complex.* There are some features that could be implemented, but if they are not it is because they would increase the complexity too much, sacrificing elegance and usability.
 * *Keep Mongo schema-less.* I like schema-less.
 Requiring schema's in your model definitions is not schema-less.
 This library let's you be schema-less.